hwixley/Noisy-Sensor-Waveform-Modelling/README.md

-# Sinusoidal Waveforms for Modelling Noisy Sensor Signals
+# Tunable Sinusoidal Waveforms for Modelling Noisy Sensor Signals
 A python library for generating mock sensor signals in a meaningful way with tunable noise.

 <br>